MENU

 Immunizations

-All incoming students are required to use Med+Proctor to submit medical immunization records.
+All incoming students are required to use the Student Health Portal to submit medical immunization records.
 Submitting this information is easy!

-There is a $10 fee associated with submitting your records, which gives you lifetime access to your uploaded documents), so please be prepared to provide payment information.
+There is NO fee associated with submitting your records, which gives you lifetime access to your uploaded documents.

-For step-by-step instructions on managing your new Med+Proctor account, click here or follow these steps below:
+For step-by-step instructions on managing your new Immunization account, follow these steps below:

 Immunization Requirements